bp2008/WebProxy/README.md

   * `TrustedProxyIPRanges` - Allows you to specify which client IP addresses are trusted to provide proxy-related headers such as `X-Forwarded-For`.

+## Installation
+Installation is simple but different between Windows and Linux.
+Just follow the appropriate instructions for your platform below and make sure any TCP ports you want to use for incoming traffic are not blocked by any firewalls.

 ### Windows Installation

-Download the Windows release and run WebProxy.exe.
+Download a Windows release from the [Releases Section](https://github.com/bp2008/WebProxy/releases), extract to a location of your choice, and run WebProxy.exe.
 Click "Install", then "Start".
 Click the "Admin Console" button to open a panel containing the admin credentials and links to the Admin Console website.

 ![image](https://github.com/bp2008/WebProxy/assets/5639911/bba6804d-4d80-4349-b560-b2171245a53d)

+To update, just download a new release, stop the service, overwrite it, and start the service again.

 ### Linux Installation Script

-Run these commands on your linux machine:
+So far, the Linux release of WebProxy is only tested on Ubuntu Server 22.04, but should work on any operating system that supports the .NET 6.0 Runtime.

+On supported operating systems, run these commands to download and start the installation script:

 ```
 wget https://raw.githubusercontent.com/bp2008/WebProxy/master/WebProxy/webproxy_install.sh